 Teams should make sure to mark their first-year competitors as novices in the entry form.
 A novice is defined as a competitor who is within their first 2 semesters of collegiate competition.
-Novice entries will be competing in the open rounds for prelims, but they may have the honor of earning a spot in the Novice Finals in their category if they do not advance to open outrounds.
+Novice entries will be competing in the open rounds.